What Is a Microwave Oven’s Lifespan? The Debate – Repair vs. Replacement

-The average microwave oven lasts about seven years with normal use, and even less with heavy use and poor maintenance.
-A large family may find themselves replacing their appliance every four to five years as they become more reliant on its use to heat up snacks and leftovers, or to defrost meals.
+The average microwave oven lasts about seven years with normal use, yet even less with heavy use and poor maintenance.
+A large family may find themselves replacing their appliance every four to five years as they become more reliant on its use to heat snacks and leftovers or to defrost meals.
 This lifespan can be shortened even further if the wrong items are placed inside, which may cause irreparable damage or a risk of fire.

-At some point, your microwave will need to be replaced, but there are a number of situations where a repair may be the more cost-effective option.
+At some point, your microwave will need to be replaced, but in many cases, a repair may be the more cost-effective option.
 The experienced professionals at Mr. Appliance can help make your decision easier with these tips on which small appliances are worth being repaired.
-Signs you may need to replace the unit include:

 - Ensure there is adequate air circulation around the microwave.